-The other day, the great HBD blogger Jayman posed a question on twitter.
+The other day, the HBD blogger Jayman posed a question on Twitter.
 Can you have democracy and a universal acceptance of Human BioDiversity?

 The basic assumption of HBD is that like every other living thing on planet earth, humans evolved in response to the particular challenges they faced as a species.
 These challenges were environmental and cultural.
 It’s easy to forget that culture is part of our “environment” just like climate and topography.
 It’s also easy to forget it is still happening.

 Humans living in the mountains adapted to mountain life.
-Their culture adapted too (to,two,too) and may have exaggerated certain traits that are well suited for mountain life.
+Their culture adapted as well and may have exaggerated certain traits that are well suited for mountain life.
 Even though we are just one people, arm in arm on this big blue marble we call earth, those differences remain baked into our genome.

 It’s not just appearance.
 Something like 97 of the fastest 100 meter dash times are held by West Africans, while the long distance records are held by East Africans.
 There are no great black downhill skiers.
 Turn on an NBA game and it is obvious that a sport played best by men that are tall and jump high is dominated by Africans.